 Chef Tim Hockett’s Guide to Meal Prepping

 Meal prepping is daunting for many reasons.
 It’s time-consuming, it takes a lot of planning and if you’re a food lover like us, it’s often hard to come up with flavorful meals to prep.
-We tapped Chef Tim Hockett (M Burger, Nacional 27 and Tallboy Taco) to share his tips and tricks to make meal prepping with your family a little less time consuming and a lot more delicious.
+We tapped Chef Tim Hockett (M Burger and Tallboy Taco) to share his tips and tricks to make meal prepping with your family a little less time consuming and a lot more delicious.

 “I’ve cooked for LEYE for over 20 years and in that time I have developed different restaurants with all sorts of cuisines like Italian, Thai, French, Mexican, Latin, Chinese and American.
 I love what I do and I love to cook and eat something new every day,” says Chef Tim.
 “I realized that when I cook dinner at home it should be less about trying new recipes and more about providing the proper nourishment and sustenance to my family, in a delicious way.”